siv2r/bip-frost-signing/README.md

 There are *u* (where *1 <= t <= u <= n < 2^32*)[^n-bound] signers[^participant-vs-signer] and one coordinator initiating the FROST signing protocol.
 Each participant has a point-to-point communication link to the coordinator (but participants do not have direct communication links to each other).

 [^n-bound]: This bound on *n* comes from the identifier encoding.
 A participant identifier is serialized as a 4-byte big-endian integer and fed into the tagged hash function that binds the nonces to the signer set, so it must fit in 32 bits.
-No realistic threshold setup approaches 2^32 participants, so the bound doesn't limit practical implementations.
+No realistic threshold signing group approaches 2^32 participants, so the bound doesn't limit practical implementations.

 [^participant-vs-signer]: This document says *participant* for anyone who took part in key generation, all *n* of them, and *signer* for a participant taking part in the current signing session, the *u* of them.
 Key material issued during key generation keeps the participant label, so *secshare*, *pubshare*, and the identifiers stay participant values even when a signer supplies them to an algorithm.